kushaldas/asaman/docs/source/usage.rst

 .. warning:: You will need hashes for every dependencies in the requirements file.
 You can create that via `pip-tools` project.
 Read more below.

+If you want to keep the source packages too, pass `--keep-sources` flag in the command line.

 Creating requirements.txt file with hashes
 ------------------------------------------